Non-Executive Director - X 3

 Hornbeam Academy Trust (HAT)

-Hornbeam Academy Trust (HAT) in Walthamstow, London seeks two non-executive directors with Finance and Estates experience to join its board.
+Hornbeam Academy Trust (HAT) in Walthamstow, London seeks two non-executive directors with Finance and Estates experience and a Member to join its board.
 The trust is currently made up of three Special Educational Needs (SEN) primary and secondary schools.
 Board meetings are held at Hornbeam Academy, Walthamstow, E17 5NT.

 About the trust